title image

 Step 5.

-Make sure one of the visible layers is the active layer
+Make sure one of these is the active layer

 Go to Layers...Merge...Merge Visible...

-Make one of the visible layers the active layer
+Make one of them the active layer and

 Go to Layers...Merge...Merge Visible...

-Make one of the visible layers the active layer
+Make one of them the active layer and

 Go to Layers...Merge...Merge Visible...